ctrombley92/BootCon-Final/README.md

-# PhishSweep – Email Phishing Scanner with VirusTotal
+# PhishNet – Email Phishing Scanner with VirusTotal

 This project was built for my cybersecurity bootcamp final project, BootCon.